SAP/luigi/docs/navigation-parameters-reference.md

 ## Global search

 The global search is an input field available in the top navigation bar.
-The search is available if the search provider object is configured and implemented in the config file.
+The search is available if the search provider object is configured and implemented in the `luigi-config.js` file.

 ### searchProvider
 - **type**: Object